 The Church universal is the Body of Christ, and it consists of all true believers who are associated by their covenant in the faith and fellowship of the gospel.
 The various local churches are smaller entities of the universal body of true believers.
 The Church operates under the Lordship of Jesus Christ, and He raises up pastors and deacons as leaders.
 The pastors are the shepherds of the individual flocks.
 (Ephesians 1:18-23; Ephesians 4:4-13)

 VI.
-Baptism
+Marriage

 We believe in following the example of Christ in water baptism.
 It is an act of obedience symbolizing the believer’s faith in a crucified, buried, and risen Saviour, and the believer’s death to sin, burial of the old life, and a resurrection to walk in the newness of life in Christ Jesus.
 (Matthew 28:16-20; Mark 1:4-11)

-VII.
+IX.
 The Lord's Supper

 We believe in the Lord’s Supper as a symbolic act of obedience whereby members of the church remember the death of Christ by partaking of bread and fruit of the vine.
 (Matthew 26:26-28; 1 Corinthians 11: 23-26)

-VIII.
-Tithing
+X. Tithing

 We believe that believers should give a tithe, or a tenth, of their total income to the local church in which they are a part.
 (Malachi 3:8-10)